[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 Read more about the kubectl exec command.

-There are usually two causes that bring up a 137 exit code:
+Here are the common causes that can bring up a 137 exit code:

 Step 1: Check the pod logs